-Lemon law otherwise known as the “Song and Beverly Consumer Warranty Act
+Lemon law otherwise known as the “Song and Beverly Consumer Warranty Act” provides protection for those who have been sold a defective vehicle.

 What Makes My Car A Lemon?